kutama/Lagrange/_posts/2015-04-04-About-the-author.md

   creditlink:
 ---

-On this space a computational interactve learning platform shall be built for courses in Computer science and Maths.
+On this space a computational interactive learning platform shall be built for courses in Computer science and Maths.
 The courses include - Object-oriented programming , Python programming for 3rd and 4th formers ,Game development for 4th formers , Advanced python programming for 6th formers , Java programming for 6th formers , development of algorithms , Embedded programming in C and Computational Mathematics for 6th formers , among many courses.

 Things to do to support Kutama Space and raise money for good causes-